 *Healthy Snacks can be eaten at any point during the school day.
 Acceptable snacks include fresh fruits, vegetables, dried fruits such as raisins, apple sauce, fruit cups, and string cheese.

 *Remind your child of the importance of completing all homework assignments at home.
-Students who have their assignments completed and at school on the day they're due will have the opportunity to earn their daily sticker on our star chart.
+Students who have their assignments completed and at school on the day they're due will have the opportunity to earn their daily sticker on their sticker chart.